Illinois State University trumpet studio members hone their professionalism through the development of musicianship.

 Each trumpet major has one lesson per week with the trumpet professor and is part of a group master class once a week.
 The lessons work on musicianship, technique, sound and other fundamentals.

-Master classes include presentations of various topics such as breathing, how to practice, etc. given by a guest artist or the trumpet professor, provide performance opportunities for trumpet students, and serve as rehearsal time for the trumpet ensemble.
+Master classes include presentations given by the professor or a guest artist covering various topics such as breathing, how to practice, etc., provide performance opportunities for trumpet students, and serve as rehearsal time for the trumpet ensemble.
 Master classes are provided to the students in the trumpet studio one to two-times per week.

 If you are a performance major, you will need a professional line Bb flat trumpet, a C trumpet, and eventually a piccolo trumpet.
 As a music education major, you will need a professional line Bb and a professional line C if you perform in our top band, the orchestra, or brass quintet.
 Music therapy, music business, composition, and B.A./B.S. majors will need a professional line Bb trumpet.